Presented live on Tuesday, Feb 21, 2017 – register for our next tutorials

 There are people I know still filing in, so huddle in.
 We’ve got Lance here taking questions as well, if you have any questions you could just chuck them over and I will try to answer them as we go and if that doesn’t work, because [inaudible 00:00:31] then we’ll just take them up at the end, some can wait till the end, so Lance will be prioritizing those and doing his best to take you care of all of your questions.
 Okay so, as people file in, this is a tutorial, it’s Tuesday tutorial, I always get that backwards, it’s tutorial Tuesday.
 So we’re just going to kind of fly through this, it’s a whole [inaudible 00:00:53], it’s really good.
 So you should be seeing my screen, hopefully you can hear me okay, we are recording this session.
 I have the thumbs on on screen sharing and audio, so we’re good if there are any blips as we go, please just give it a second to see a connectivity thing on the internet, so just give it a moment, okay, cool.

 Alright, let’s see we’re getting a couple [inaudible 00:01:21] I can’t help myself, okay so let me just quickly go through a very brief step together because I just want to make sure that this tutorial helps you to really understand some of the better ways to go about getting prospective clients to say “yes”.
 Now there’s a lot of training on this subject and there’s a lot more we could say, but this is some useful stuff where if you are having any struggles with you know, putting your proposals together, or getting clients to say “yes” to them, then this will help you.
-There are some people from my master mind chatting now, so they’ve seen this part already, but it’s a quick review for them and for everybody else it’s new.
+There are some people from my mastermind chatting now, so they’ve seen this part already, but it’s a quick review for them and for everybody else that’s new.
 Okay?

 So let me quickly just break down some quick tests, so one of the bigger ones is this idea that when a client gets your proposal, by the time they get it, they should already know what’s on it.
 So if you’re wasting a lot of time in putting proposals together and then wondering if it will get accepted, you need to follow this rule.
 You shouldn’t be putting your proposal together where the client isn’t sure what they’re going to get when they receive it.
 So you don’t want to supply them with [inaudible 00:02:46] that’s a big one or what exactly is going to be covered in this project, what the timeline looks like, why they’re working with you, like all of these things should be discussed in advance.
 So before you send the proposal you should have a good conversation with prospective clients.
 Okay, big one here being, if the client doesn’t know the price you’re planning on charging, do not send the proposal until you’ve had that.
 You don’t have to have it down to the dollar, but having a general like between this and that, can work really well, I know [inaudible 00:03:20] master mind has said that as well, between 8,500 and 10,000, something like that.
 Where when you do send it and it’s $9,500, they’re not shocked.
 That’s the goal, we don’t want to like have a moment when you hit send on a proposal and then you wait, going like “are they going to accept it?”, “I don’t know, did I charge too much?”, you should all really have a good feeling for that.
 And clients that you want to work with will be used to having those discussions before a proposal from [inaudible 00:03:49].
 You’ll be surprised to have a proposal arrive when they haven’t even, there’s been no discussion about price yet, how’re we getting this proposal.
 So discuss everything you can to avoid surprises okay?